tosterius/tosterius/_notes/ml_svm.md

 #### Linearly separable data (hard-margin)
-To find optimal separating hyperplane we can select to parallel hyperplanes that separate two categories, so that the distance between them as large as possible
+To find optimal separating hyperplane we can select two parallel hyperplanes that separate two categories, so that the distance between them as large as possible
 \\[
 \begin{split}